StevenBlack/hosts/alternates/porn/readme.md

 #Unified hosts file with porn extensions

-This repository consolidates several reputable `hosts` files, and merges them into various unified hosts files with duplicates removed.
+This repository consolidates several reputable `hosts` files, and merges them into a unified hosts file with duplicates removed.
+This repo provide alternate hosts files depending on what you want to block.

+* Last updated: **April 04 2016**.
 * Here's the [raw hosts file](https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/porn/hosts) containing 32,092 entries.
-* Last updated: **April 03 2016**.

 ### List of all hosts file variants